Gustice/MiniChecklist/README.md

 - The Icons for the Buttons are from [FontAwesome](https://fontawesome.com/) (see also [github link](https://github.com/charri/Font-Awesome-WPF/blob/master/README-WPF.md))
 - App-Icon is from [flaticon.com](https://www.flaticon.com/authors/freepik)

+# Bugs

+Becaus of limited time i have to abort unfinished (the current state meets my demands pretty well) Note that the undo/redo navigation is buggy (It's great to undo a delete operation but the rest doesn't really convice me)

 # Todo

 Several improvements are to be done (and could be added soon)
 - Special accentuation of important (or as important signed) tasks
-- More convenient edit view, something with undo/redo commands abort command and shortcuts ...
 - Subtasks should be only visible on demand
-- Save-File-Dialogue should start in the Folder the opened file is located
 - Shortcut-Generator => Saves generated checklist with clickable link
-- Error Logging
 - Well it comes late, but some unit tests would be great to harden the code for further improvements (sorry, no strict Test-Driven-Development here)